Caparisun/Linear_Regression_Project/README.md

 ## Insights using SQL

 Since the questions and answers regarding the SQL database are quite complex, I provided in-depth insights in a different file that can be found [here](https://github.com/Caparisun/Linear_Regression_Project/blob/master/SQL_Files/README.md).
-We imported the data using MySQL workbench but ran into some trouble regarding the time to import the data.
-We tried to load them on a different machine, which went a lot faster and shared the dump file with the project group to allow quick creation of the database.
-The questions, queries, and answers can be found in the [SQL_Files Folder](https://github.com/Caparisun/Linear_Regression_Project/tree/master/SQL_Files).
+Detailed documentation of our process can be found in the [SQL_Files Folder](https://github.com/Caparisun/Linear_Regression_Project/tree/master/SQL_Files).

 ***